Last updated on September 6, 2021

 The program has a 30-day cookie.
 Sales attribution starts when a person clicks on your link and signs up for a free trial within 30 days.
 If the user becomes a customer after the trial period, you’ll earn a commission.
 Shopify’s 30-day referral period meets the industry standard.

 The payout threshold is one sale.
 One conversion is all it takes to get paid, and payments are sent via PayPal.

 The affiliate landing page is satisfactory.
 An affiliate landing page is supposed to be informative.
 Aside from missing cookie length details, Shopify’s landing page hits the mark.
 It covers everything you need to know, and the resources tab links to its help center/knowledge base for more information.

 Publishers can create links for tracking purposes.
-You can create links with unique identifiers, for example, campaign name, content, source, medium, and two subs.
+You can create links with unique identifiers, such as campaign name, content, source, and medium.